-Nursing home abuse consists of any action that leads to the material harm of a patient.
+Nursing home abuse consists of any action that leads to material harm to a patient.
 It can come in the form of physical abuse, psychological, sexual, or financial abuse.
-It can also come in the form of neglect, isolation and abandonment.
+It can also come in the form of neglect, isolation, and abandonment.

 When someone enters a nursing home, they come under the care of the professionals in it.
 However, they do not give up their rights to live as free human beings.
 When in a nursing home, your elderly loved one retains the right to manage their financial affairs, receive information about their treatment, refuse treatment and medication, choose their own physician, wear their own clothes, and retain personal possessions.
 Any infringement of these rights constitutes personal abuse and should not be tolerated.

 Different Types of Nursing Home Abuse and Neglect

 Nursing home abuse comes in many different forms.
 These are some of the many that you should look out for:

 1. Physical abuse

 The ability to live in a residence safe, secure, and completely free from harm is a bedrock principle of all nursing home care.
 Unprofessional and malicious conduct on the part of nursing home staff can cause your loved one physical pain.
 Physical abuse may include:

 - Use of unauthorized restrains

 - Forced administration of medication or treatment